panvicka/web-dev-notes/linux-magic.md

 - *var* variables, grows in size
   - crash reports
   - logs
-- `dev/zero` is nowhere, only root can get there
+- `dev/zero` is nowhere, only root can get there... outputs stream of zeros, used for creating of dummy files or swaps
+- `dev/null` is also nowwhere and produces no output

 ### Tabs